 max_requests_jitter = 50

-- No async support
+- No native async support (though you can use

 uWSGI